Solasel/bad-vimrc/README.md

 -Will

+NOTE:
 The colorscheme included with this vimrc is thaumaturge, found at the link below.

 <https://github.com/baines/vim-colorscheme-thaumaturge>

+I like it and highly recommend it, but feel free to use your own personal favorite.

-HOW TO USE:
+HOW TO USE THIS PACKAGE:

-If you want to use this as your primary vim layout/colorscheme, make your
+If you want to use this as your primary vim layout, make your
 	main vimrc contain the following:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~